minhok1/technical-interview-prep/Approaches.md

+# Javascript basics

+- Array.push(value), Array.pop(value), shift(value) and unshift() -> all in-place
+- Array.sort() is in-place, but only for string.
+Use sort((a, b) => a-b) for integers
+- Hoisting means that all the variable and function declarations (but not initialization with a value) are moved up
+- let test1 = 'hello'; let test2 = test1; test2 = 'new' only changes test2 but not test1.
+That's because we make a copy of the value for test2.
+- But for objects, it's different. variables store the location of the object, so changing something in one variable will also make the same change in another variable that stores it.
+- == only compares values but === also compares the type.
+- var is global/function scope, let and const are function/block scope
+- Implicit type coercion: 24 + "hello" = "24hello", "5" - 3 = 2, falsey/truthy value coercion, (A || B) returns A if A is truthy and B if not, (A && B) returns B if both are truthy and else whichever's falsey
+- Immediately invoked function runs as soon as it's defined: (function(){//do something})()
+- "this" refers to the object that the function is a DIRECT property of.
+If there is none, it will return the global object.
+- Object.call(function) allows to call function as if it's a method of that object.
+- If you return a function in a function, you can "curry" it like this: func1(1)(2)
+- Returning a function in a function allows the other parts of the outer function to only run once.
+That's because the lexical scope of a function forms closures, meaning that the variables in that particular INSTANCE of the invoked function is made available.
+- global scope, function scope, block scope -> closure is when a function remembers the variables declared outside of its own scope
+- Memoization: caching the return value of a function based on its parameters.
+If the parameters don't change, the function is not re-calculated.
+- Constructor is used to initialize an object
+- Promise has resolve() or reject() inside of it so that it knows when to fulfill it, then can be consumed using .then() and .catch().
+They can be used together like promise.then().catch() so that either resolve or reject would work for then or catch block.
+- Object.keys(), Object.values(), Object.entries()

 # List

 - push() adds to the end, pop() takes out from the end. shift() and unshift() are for the beginning.